UwUtisum/pryzum.net/README.md

 this project was made by Github user @UwUtisum <br>
 link to my Nopixel Wiki page: <br>
 https://nopixel.fandom.com/wiki/Lucy_Webb
-if you are seeing this from the CTF good luck :3

 ## website structure: